waimea-wmbutler/level-2-programming-assessment/docs/test-plan.md

     When the player enters all the values in 'sudo enter', it should add those intergers, but if they go past lvl 50 it should go to the LVL 50 event and then end the code.
     I found when i was testing this that if i did under 100 levels, it would work, and the level would play and then end the adventre, however, when i did 100 or more it had a problem with going over the level 50 event.
 ![Screen Recording 2025-04-29 at 3.02.38 PM.gif](screenshots/Screen%20Recording%202025-04-29%20at%203.02.38%20PM.gif)
+    All I had to do to fix it was add a little extra bit saying that if the level is 51 or higher, it would end the game

 ---